Japanese Public Key Infrastructure (JPKI)

 Please carry out the procedures for using this service after completing the procedures for Japanese Public Key Infrastructure.

-For details of the Japanese Public Key Infrastructure, please refer to electronic certification (for private sector) Electronic certification by Japanese Public Key Infrastructure (for private sector) Japanese Public Key Infrastructure.
+For details of the Japanese Public Key Infrastructure, please refer to electronic certificate (for private sector) Electronic certificate by Japanese Public Key Infrastructure (for private sector) Japanese Public Key Infrastructure.

 The necessary procedures for using this service are as follows.